Clinical Depression: Symptoms and Causes

 Can depression be managed?

 Depression can be a very difficult experience.
-Correct and timely treatment can be supportive in managing it..
+Correct and timely treatment can be supportive in managing it.
 Depending on the severity, psychotherapy can be helpful or a combination of psychotherapy and medication.

-When it is too difficult to do things due to depression, building routines around the basic things of life- food, movement, sleep, showers, socialisation can be some starting points.
+When it is too difficult to do things due to depression, building routines around the basic things of life- food, movement, sleep, showers, and socialisation can be some starting points.
 More about why and how they help:

-1. Reach out to loved ones - Depression can make us want to isolate..
+1. Reach out to loved ones - Depression can make us want to isolate ourselves..
 However, seeking emotional and social support from loved ones can be quite helpful when you’re feeling low.
 If you’re feeling low, try to reach out to a trusted friend or family member.
 If talking about what you’re going through is difficult, remember that simply spending time with a loved one can be soothing.

 2. Take care of your diet- Research suggests that a clean diet is important for both physical and mental health.
 Eating too much junk, fried or sugary food can make us feel sluggish, not just physically, but mentally, too.
 Depression can bring about changes in our appetite.
 Establishing a routine when it comes to your diet can be helpful.